-Content marketing: this is written by an actual blogger, journalist or other professional writer.
-They’re employed by a third party agency to write copy for your website.
+Content marketing: this is written by an actual blogger, journalist, or another professional writer.
+They’re employed by a third-party agency to write copy for your website.

 Branded content: written by you or your employees, for your website or social channels (and possibly for other places, like blogs).

 Your readers want to feel like they are part of the conversation with you.
 If you’re only sharing content from other sources (and don’t even link back to your site), it makes you look more like a publisher than a brand.

 Your followers want to know what topics interest you, so they can learn more about the things that are important to you as a company.
 A blog is one way to do this, but also consider video and podcasts too.

 Branded content is an interesting beast.
 It’s a form of native advertising where the advertiser tries to keep its presence undetected, using subtlety or humor.